oscarmorrison/Git-Templates/README.md

 # Git-Templates
 All public repositories expecting open source contributions should have a few basic files to assist contributors and users of the software.

+These key documents are:

+### README.md

+The Readme is the first document that is displayed at the Repository level.